chmerdon/GradientRobustMultiPhysics.jl/docs/src/functionoperators.md

     Currently this feature is only available for assembly on faces (2D and 3D) and certain function operators like Identity, Gradient, ReconstructionIdentity, ReconstructionGradient, NormalFlux, TangentFlux, but more are added as soon as they are needed (and possibly upon request).

+    Also note that if a Jump or Average operator has different behaviour depending on the Assembly Pattern it is used in.
+Usually, the input of the action used in the assembly pattern has the evaluation on one of the two neighbours at a time, but this should be okay in a linear context.
+Only in ItemIntegrators the whole jump comes in.
+In NonlinearForms jumps and averages should better not be used currently.

 ## Reconstruction Operators